Team-Uniken/api.relid.uniken.com/source/index.md

 Scope | Description
 ----- | -----------
-RDNA_PRIVACY_SCOPE_SESSION | Keys used are specific to the REL-ID session and valid for duration of the session.<br>Used to secure the privacy of data in transit between the API-client application and the REL-ID DNA, as well as between the API-client application and its backend services.<br>Cipher details for this scope is ALWAYS set during initialization (see ```Initialize``` routine documentation above)
+RDNA_PRIVACY_SCOPE_SESSION | Keys used are specific to the REL-ID session and valid for duration of the session.<br>Used to secure the privacy of data in transit between the API-client application and the REL-ID DNA, as well as between the API-client application and its backend services.<br>Depending on the current state of the API-Runtime, the retrieved key will be either belonging to the current application (PRIMARY) REL-ID session or to the current user (SECONDARY) REL-ID session.
 RDNA_PRIVACY_SCOPE_DEVICE | Keys used are specific to the end-point device.<br>Used by the API-client application to secure the privacy of persistent data that the API-client application would store on the device.
 RDNA_PRIVACY_SCOPE_USER | Keys used are specific to the authenticated user-identity.<br>This is relevant ONLY when the Advanced API (User-Interaction) is used.
 RDNA_PRIVACY_SCOPE_AGENT | Keys used are specific to the agent (i.e. the application using the API)